soyart/notes/pages/Git.md

 	  So commit `ba5aa1291afce4029795d64c519a53a5c03de6e7` is currently the *tip* of branch `master`
 	- *"Being in a branch"* just means that the next change is going to update the committed the branch pointer is pointing to.
 		- People think of branches as some kind of divergent mechanisms, a forking point kind of thing.
 But there's no divergence: everything is still there together in `.git/objects`
+- # Under the hood of everyday commands
+	- > Git might have some OS-specific optimizations (i.e. hard links?) to boost performance of these operations
+	- `git add <FILENAME>`
+		- Copies the content of target files as blob objects
+	- `git commit -m <MESSAGE>`
+		- Creates a new tree object and a new commit object
+	- `git checkout <BRANCH|COMMIT_HASH>` and `git switch <BRANCH|COMMIT_HASH>`
+		- Git will go to the commit hash, get the tree for the commit, and syncs the local filesystem with the Git file tree (or subtree)
+		- So it deletes everything not committed forever
+	- `git rm <FILENAME>`
+		- Git will remove the file from disk (working area)
+		- Git will then *add* the remove operation to staging area
 - # Cheat sheet
 	- Reset to some branch/ref:
 	  ```sh